 Haywire is independent.

-We are committed to serving our readers first and foremost, and aim to keep our relationship with publishers, developers, conventions and other writers respectful, professional and minimal.
+We are committed to serving our writers first and foremost, and aim to keep our relationship with publishers, developers, conventions and other writers respectful, professional and minimal.
 Our editorial content represents the opinions of the site and its respective authors, but no one else.

 We accept review copies and codes, but will add a disclaimer about the source of the game to our text.
 In the absence of such a disclaimer, we have acquired the covered game ourselves.
 We will not accept gifts in excess of anything that is freely given away in the convention circuit (rule of thumb: anything bigger than a t-shirt).